My Provider told me I need to have a LEEP.

-Loop Electrocautery Excision Procedure (LEEP) is a 10 minute in-office procedure that helps prevent cervical cancer.
+Loop Electrocautery Excision Procedure (LEEP) is a 10 minute in-office procedure that helps to prevent cervical cancer by removing abnormal cells from the cervix.

 What is that?